spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 `cookstyle cookbook-file.rb`
 >Checks for proper syntax

-`chef-client --local-mode --why-run recipe-file.rb`
->Performs a smoke test to check that we're getting the expected output.
-Only use --local mode when using Chef Zero.
-Otherwise run line without --local-mode.
-To apply changes, remove --why-run, because --why-run is used to check the output without applying it.

 `knife cookbook upload recipe-directory,more-recipes-comma-separated`
 >Uploads your recipe to the Chef Server

 `knife cookbook list`
 >List the cookbooks currently on the Chef Server

+`chef-run node-name recipe`
+>Runs a cookbook, as long as the knife.rb indicates the correct directory that the cookbooks are stored in.
+If not, you can substitute `recipe` for `path/to/recipe`

 ## **Docker**
 `sudo apt install docker.io`
 >Installs Docker for CLI on Linux ubuntu

+`chef-client --local-mode --why-run recipe`
+>Performs a smoke test to check that we're getting the expected output.
+Only use --local mode when using Chef Zero.
+Otherwise run line without --local-mode.
+To apply changes, remove --why-run, because --why-run is used to check the output without applying it.

 `sudo usermod -aG docker $USER`
 >Adds the current user to the Docker group.
 Follow up with the command below to avoid a common daemonize error